Chief Evaluation Office

 Dr. Nightingale is the author or co-author of five books and dozens of articles.
 Her most recent books are Repairing the U.S. Social Safety Net (with Martha Burt) and Reshaping the American Workforce in a Changing Economy (with Harry Holzer).
 Previously, she was a Senior Fellow at the Urban Institute, directing many evaluations and research projects on employment and social policy and on the faculty at Johns Hopkins University's graduate program in public policy.

 She is also a Professorial Lecturer at the Trachtenberg School of Public Policy and Public Administration at the George Washington University, teaching Program Evaluation.
-In addition, she is a Senior Research Affiliate with the Poverty Center at the University of Michigan, a senior research consultant with the World Bank, has served on many boards and task forces, and was an expert advisor to the White House Welfare Reform Working Group in 1992-93.
+In addition, she has been a senior research consultant with the World Bank, has served on many boards and task forces, and was an expert advisor to the White House Welfare Reform Working Group in 1992-93.
 She received her B.A. in Political Science and Ph.D. in Public Policy, both from the George Washington University.